 As soon as you decide you want to learn copywriting, you discover that there are a whole lot of copywriting courses out there.
 But which ones are good?
 And which ones are a waste of money?
 Today’s article is all about the five things a copywriting course absolutely must have to be worth your time and money.

 There are some popular courses out there that promise you’ll make tons and tons of money just by learning to write sales letters.
-Well, I’ve been in the business for 15 years, and I’ve never met any of these rich sales letter writers.
-In fact, I’ve never met a copywriter who made any significant income writing just one kind of project.
+Well, I’ve been in the business for more than 20 years, and I’ve never met any of these supposedly rich sales letter writers.
+In fact, our team has never met a copywriter who made any significant income writing just one kind of project.

-Copywriting training needs to teach you the fundamentals of copywriting (which are very different from any other type of writing), the more advanced techniques, and then how to use these techniques to write for a wide variety of projects: from magazine ads to banner ads, from emails to direct mails—and beyond.
+Copywriting training needs to teach you the fundamentals of copywriting (which are very different from any other type of writing), the more advanced techniques, and then how to use these techniques to write for a wide variety of projects.
+Sure, that includes sales letters.
+But more importantly it includes, magazine banner ads, emails, landing pages, direct mail pieces, and beyond.

 There are a lot of concepts to learn within the overall topic of copywriting.
 After all, it’s an entire career, right?
 There’s a lot to learn.

 Some of these concepts will come easily to you, and some will take a bit more time for your to wrap your head around.
-The best copywriting courses will allow you to work at your own pace—and, even better, allow you to learn when and how you want to.
+The best copywriting courses will allow you to work at your own pace—and, even better, allow you to learn when, how, and where you want to.

 If you’re looking to transition into copywriting from another career, you probably already have a busy life.
 How realistic is it for you to dedicate three hours every single Wednesday night for nine weeks?
 Probably not very.
 A good copywriting course should allow you to log in and learn when it’s convenient for you—not when it’s convenient for the company.